 The CSF is used to randomly identify an eligible ATC to assign the work.
 The CSF algorithm is intended to provide an unbiased mechanism for selecting from among those ATCs that have an active contract in the region.
 This formula has evolved over time and currently includes rankings based on the weighted sum of the contract rate schedule (CRS), the average CPE scores (utilizing only categories 1 through 6) for the past 2 years, and percentage of eligible closures based on assigned sites (CLP).
 The details of the CSF can be found on the ATC Work Assignment and Contractor Selection.

-Scopes of work with Schedule of Pay Items (SPI) greater than $325,000 cannot be direct assigned to an ATC Contractor unless it is a cost share site with the owner portion 25% or greater or Advanced Cleanup Redevelopment.
+Scopes of work with Schedule of Pay Items (SPI) greater than $325,000 cannot be direct assigned to an ATC Contractor unless it is a cost share site with the owner portion 25% or greater, a Conditional Closure Agreement or Advanced Cleanup Redevelopment.
 Generally, this situation arises for Source Removal (SR) or Remedial Action Construction (RAC) scopes of work.
-Both scopes of work must include 4 quarters of monitoring or remedial system operation & maintenance (O&M) unless covered by an exception pursuant to Chapter 62-780 F.A.C..
+Scopes of work cannot be split or phased to avoid the eQuote threshold.
+Scopes of work for remedial action construction must include 1 quarter of operation & maintenance (O&M).
+Scopes of work for source removal must include necessary resurfacing and well re-installation.

 Contractors can negotiate their SPI contract unit rates down to bring the PO cost below the $325,000 threshold (not including the contingent funding pay item) to retain the site as a direct assignment.
 Site Managers must be extra diligent to verify that the scope of work includes all necessary pay items including the 4 quarters of monitoring or O&M because change orders/RFC which would bring the total cost above $325,000 may not be approved.